ianb/thecutout/sync.md

 #### Quarantine

 Sometimes you may not understand an object you receive; its type, or the format it is in.
 This might be because of corruption, but it might also be because another client has a newer/richer notion of the type than you do.

+## To Do

+* Add storage where large blobs can be lazily stored, URL-addressable, collected when the item is deleted.

+* Implement periodic garbage collection